Open Banking

 As you know, any open banking platform must comply with the EU’s GDPR, PSD2, and Open Banking regulations.
 And that’s on top of meeting the requirements of other regulatory bodies in the jurisdictions where they operate.

 The key point here is that customers can now let third-party service providers have access to their banking data.
 So, it’s the sole responsibility of the third-party platforms to ensure this access is not compromised.
+For instance, for compliance with PSD2 open banking regulation, third-party platforms must implement robust security measures, such as encryption and Strong Customer Authentication (SCA), to protect customer data.

 Both banks and fintech companies must ensure that their customers can freely view their own personal data and update or delete it at the customer’s first request.
 This raises data security concerns, as fraudsters can impersonate any party in the deal (customers, financial companies, and open banking platforms) to gain access to personal financial data.